Sinus Headaches: Causes, Treatment, and Relief

 The underlying source of sinus inflammation may be bacterial, viral, or fungal infections, allergies, or other underlying medical conditions.
-The resulting headache and other symptoms may feel very similar, but the treatments for each of these factors is unique.
+The resulting headaches and other symptoms may feel very similar, but the treatments for each of these factors are unique.
 Before treatment begins, it is important to know the source of the inflammation.

 For patients that do find temporary relief from inflammation, pressure, and other symptoms, the underlying infection may still be present.
 If the sinus cavity is not properly cleaned and fully drained, there is a likelihood of future infection and further sinus symptoms.

 For patients whose symptoms do not respond to treatment or have recurring sinus issues, there are options that provide long-term relief.
 These solutions help to restore the natural flow through the sinus passages and relieve the pressure that often results in sinus-related headaches.
 Sinus headache relief is possible when the sinus cavities are cleaned and the passages are opened.

 This allows the patient to breathe easily without the pressure and pain that comes from sinus inflammation.
 One of the most effective ways to clean the sinus cavity and provide long-term relief is balloon sinuplasty.
 This minimally-invasive procedure is completed in the comfort of the doctor’s office and is covered by most insurance plans.